IntersectMBO/cardano-coin-selection/information/specification.md

 ### Coverage of Payments

-This property states that the total value of the [coin selection](#coin-selection) result is sufficient to _cover_ the total value of the [requested output list](#requested-output-list).
+This property states that the total value of _inputs_ in the resulting [coin selection](#coin-selection) result is sufficient to _cover_ the total value of the [requested output list](#requested-output-list).